-The Nested Cluster Diagram visualizes the relationship between Building Blocks of two different types (an outer and an inner type) by displaying them as boxes and nesting them into each other according to the relationship.
+The Nested Cluster Diagram visualizes the relation between Building Blocks of two different types or by Building Block and attribute by (an outer and an inner type) displaying them as boxes and nesting them into each other.

-Additionally it allows you to nest Building Blocks of the same type recursively into each other with regards to a self-relationship.
+Additionally it allows you to nest Building Blocks of the same type recursively into each other, thus using a self-relation.
 The coloring of the boxes may be static or dependent on an attribute of the Building Block they represent.
 You may also filter the Building Blocks in the diagram.
-For the inner Building Block Type you may specify to draw Building Blocks without a relationship to any outer Building Block within a separate cluster.
+For the inner Building Block Type you may specify to draw Building Blocks without a relation to any outer Building Block within a separate cluster.

 Upon initial opening, a Nested Cluster Diagram with a default configuration is presented.
 All further configuration is done interactively on the diagram.
-Single click with the left mouse button on a inner or outer element to open the tool area in the top left corner of the diagram.
-Use the tool area to configure your diagram step by step.
+Use the tool area in the top left to configure your diagram step by step.

 Select Building Block Types

 Often there are several possible paths how the outer and inner element type in the iteraplan meta-model are connected.
-The exact relationship between outer and inner type can be selected in the tool area via "Path to inner elements" resp.
-"Path to outer elements", depending on which tool area is currently visible.
-The change is immediately visible in the diagram.
+The exact relation between outer and inner type can be selected in the tool area via "Path to inner elements" resp.
+"Path to outer elements", depending on which tool area mode is currently active.

 You may configure the Nested Cluster Diagram to nest elements of only one type.
-This is accomplished by using a self-relationship of this type.
+This is accomplished by using a self-relation of this type.
 To configure such a nesting, select the same building block type for both outer and inner elements.
-After this you can select the desired exact relation from the tool area.
+After this you can select the desired exact relation via "Path to outer/inner elements".

 Additional outer/inner nesting

-Indepedently for both the outer and the inner type, an additional level of nesting might be selected.
-All self-relationships of the respective type are available for this option.
+For both the outer and the inner type, an additional level of nesting might be selected independently.
+All self-relations of the respective type are available for this option.
 Use the entry "Outer nesting" resp.
 "Inner nesting" from the tool area to choose the desired nesting relation.

-Nesting by self-relationship and the additional outer/inner nesting might be combined.
-Particularly it's possible to select the same self-relationship three times.
+Nesting one type by a self-relation and the additional outer/inner nesting might be combined.
+Particularly it's possible to select the same self-relation at all three places.
 Be aware that such diagrams are hard to comprehend.

-When working with large sets of data only 1000 elements are shown.
+When working with large sets of data only a subset is shown (actual number is depending on the browser).
 A note on top of the diagram will tell you when this happens.
-Whenever a partial diagram is shown, you can download the complete diagram via the "Full Download" button.
+Whenever a partial diagram is shown, the export button shows options to "Full Export" the diagram.

 You can add more restrictive filters to reduce the number of building blocks.
-Always be careful with partal diagrams as important parts of the diagram might not be shown.
+Always be careful with partial diagrams as important parts of the diagram might not be shown.